 Keratidis is another great beach, just 1 km from Paleochora, it has more pebbles than sand, and it’s fairly easy to find it empty.

 Karavopetra is a series of coves by the sea a bit more than 1 km west of Paleochora.
-Every cove is usually considered as a separate beach, each of them very picturesque, with stunningly clear waters and bizarre rocky formations.
+Every cove is usually considered a separate beach, each of them very picturesque, with stunningly clear waters and bizarre rocky formations.

 Finally, other beaches worth mentioning include Krios (described in this article) and Koundoura.

 Marmara, Loutro, and Glyka Nera

 Distance from Chania town to Loutro: 96 km

 Characteristics: Loutro is a tiny village with a small pebbled beach, crystal clear waters, and well organized.
 The access is mainly by boat or hiking.
 Marmara and Glyka Nera can be reached in the same way.

 Loutro is a wonderful little village on the southern coast of West Crete.
-You can get there by boat from Chora Sfakion, or hiking the coastal path (from the west, starting in Agia Roumelin or from the east, starting in Chora Sfakion).
+You can get there by boat from Chora Sfakion, or by hiking the coastal path (from the west, starting in Agia Roumelin, or from the east, starting in Chora Sfakion).

 If you’re not in fairly good physical shape, I suggest you sail.